This classic rant sounds straight from Election 2020:

 I don’t have to tell you things are bad.
 Everybody knows things are bad.
 It’s a depression.
 Everybody’s out of work or scared of losing their job.
 The dollar buys a nickel’s worth, banks are going bust, shopkeepers keep a gun under the counter.
 Punks are running wild in the street and there’s nobody anywhere who seems to know what to do, and there’s no end to it.
 We know the air is unfit to breathe and our food is unfit to eat, and we sit watching our TV’s while some local newscaster tells us that today we had fifteen homicides and sixty-three violent crimes, as if that’s the way it’s supposed to be.
 We know things are bad—worse than bad.
 They’re crazy.

 What is finished . . . is the idea that this great country is dedicated to the freedom and flourishing of every individual in it.
 It’s the individual that’s finished.
 It’s the single, solitary human being that’s finished.
 It’s every single one of you out there that’s finished, because this is no longer a nation of independent individuals.

 So, you listen to me.
 Listen to me: Television is not the truth!
 You’re never going to get any truth from [it].
 We’ll tell you anything you want to hear; we lie like hell.

 So I want you to get up now.
 I want all of you to get up out of your chairs.
 I want you to get up right now and go to the window.
 Open it, and stick your head out, and yell, ‘I’m as mad as hell, and I’m not going to take this anymore!

-No, this is not from election year 2016.
-It’s from fictional TV commentator, Howard Beale, in the movie Network—from 1976.
-America has been angry for 40 years!
+Nope, this is not from from conservative TV or even YouTube, but from fictional TV commentator, Howard Beale, in the movie Network—from 1976.
+America has been angry for more than 40 years!

 It’s time to constructively deal with these issues, not just be angry and mad as hell.
 Christians who are joining in the angry rhetoric should consider these verses from Scripture: